Empathy

 GLOSSARY

 An emotional response (affective), dependent upon the interaction between trait capacities and state influences.
 Empathic processes are automatically elicited but are also shaped by top-down control processes.
 The resulting emotion is similar to one’s perception (directly experienced or imagined) and understanding (cognitive empathy) of the stimulus emotion, with recognition that the source of the emotion is not one’s own.
+See also Theory of Mind and mirror neurons.

 Reference: